owncloud/ocis/services/web/_index.md

 The final list of available applications is composed of the built-in and the custom applications provided by the administrator via `WEB_ASSET_APPS_PATH`.

-For example, if Infinite Scale would contain a built-in extension named `image-viewer-dfx` and the administrator provides a custom application named `image-viewer-obj` via the `WEB_ASSET_APPS_PATH` directory, the user will be able to access both applications from the WebUI.
+For example, if Infinite Scale contains a built-in extension named `image-viewer-dfx` and the administrator provides a custom application named `image-viewer-obj` via the `WEB_ASSET_APPS_PATH` directory, the user will be able to access both applications from the WebUI.

 ### Application Structure